“Brethren, I do not count myself to have apprehended;

 time in ministry?
 I have already scaled back considerably on the amount of work that I am performing in my secular employment, and yet I still face the struggle of having too much to do and not nearly enough time to get it all done.
 Does that sound familiar to you?

 Perhaps a change is on the horizon for me and Tammy, we do not know.
 But we do know that our God is able to do exceedingly, abundantly above all that we ask or think.
 We are desperate to see and experience a move of the Spirit of God in churches across this land, and yet we are saddened that so few have a heart for true revival and awakening.
 In fact, it seems as if the vast majority of church members, and many church leaders, do not even understand this terminology of biblical truth and church history that has transformed countless lives when He begins to do a fresh and powerful work among His people.
-No wonder spiritual darkness seems to be gaining the upper hand, as the light is so very dim.
+No wonder spiritual darkness seems to be gaining the upper hand, as the light is very dim.
 Oh, how I pray that my singular focus will be to KNOW HIM!
 Then, and only then, can I be adequately prepared to make Him known.